sgsokol/IsoSolve/doc/source/manual.rst

 .. code-block:: shell

-  pip3 install --user seaborn mathplotlib
+  pip3 install --user seaborn matplotlib

 Download and unpack the notebook's `tarball <https://github.com/MetaSys-LISBP/IsoSolve_notebook/archive/main.tar.gz>`_ and go in a shell to the notebook's directory.